 November is nearly over and winter’s drawing in so the log-burner’s been ramped up to ward off the chilly evenings.
 There’s been no travel this month except a business trip to Tenerife and I’m there now as this post goes live.
 It’s not too sunny but it’s not raining either so I’m happy with that.
 Despite very little travel it’s been all go on the blog with a RIB ride on the Thames, a vintage tour of London and my very first attempt at paragliding!
 Here’s what’s been happening with the Travelbunny in November…

 I’m desperate to finish up my road trip posts but struggling to find the time which I find quite frustrating.
+Sharon Gourlay sums up her feelings about travel blogging in Simpler and Smarter and I can totally relate to them.
 I did manage to publish a couple of posts this month about our day wildlife spotting in Monterey Bay and our South West USA Road Trip Itinerary.
 The Whale Watching post is coming up next so do come back and check for it as it was an epic day out with some wonderful whale sightings.

 For all the gadget geeks out there I wrote about my favourite Travel Gadgets for Tech-Savvy Travellers and there were a few more travel gadgets in my Gifts for Travel Lovers list (I’m a total gadget geek myself) as well as some other nice travel-inspired gift ideas.
 You’ll find a giveaway there too which still has a few days to run so you still have time to enter.